csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 Broadly simplified…

-Web servers don’t send whole files at once—they chunk them into packets and send those.
+Web servers don’t send whole files at once — they chunk them into packets and send those.
 These are then reassembled on the client.
 Each of these packets has its own RTT lifecycle (although not necessarily synchronously).
-This means that larger files that require more packets will incur more round trips—each round trip _is_ latency.
+This means that larger files that require more packets will incur more round trips — each round trip _is_ latency.
 The speed at which files download will be a function of bandwidth and round trip time.